shabble/irssi-scripts/prompt_info/README.pod

 .theme file, and may cause unexpected behaviour if your theme wishes to set a different form of prompt.
 It can be simply copied from the theme file into the above setting.

+=head2 OTHER SETTINGS

+=over 4

+=item * C<uberprompt_autostart>

+Boolean value, which determines if uberprompt should enable itself automatically upon loading.
+If Off, it must be enabled manually with C</prompt on>.
+Defaults to On.

+=item * C<uberprompt_debug>

+Boolean value, which determines if uberprompt should print debugging information.
+Defaults to Off, and should probably be left that way unless requested for bug-tracing purposes.

+=item * C<uberprompt_format>

+String value containing the format-string which uberprompt uses to display the prompt.
+Defaults to "C<[$*$uber] >", where C<$*> is the content the prompt would normally display, and C<$uber> is a placeholder variable for dynamic content, as described in the section above.

+=item * C<uberprompt_load_hook>

+String value which can contain one or more commands to be run whenever the uberprompt is enabled, either via autostart, or C</prompt on>.
+Defaults to the empty string, in which case no commands are run.
+Some examples include:

+C</set uberprompt_load_hook /echo prompt enabled> or

+C</^sbar prompt add -after input vim_mode> for those using vim_mode.pl who want the command status indicator on the prompt line.

+=item * C<uberprompt_unload_hook>

+String value, defaulting to the empty string, which can contain commands which are executed when the uberprompt is disabled, either by unloading the script, or by the command C</prompt off>.

+=item * C<uberprompt_use_replaces>

+Boolean value, defaults to Off.
+If enabled, the format string for the prompt will be subject to the I<replaces> section of the theme.
+The most obvious effect of this is that bracket characters C<[ ]> are displayed in a different colour, typically quite dark.

+=back

+B<Note:> For both C<uberprompt_*_hook> settings above, multiple commands can be chained together in the form C</eval /^cmd1 ; /^cmd2>.
+The C<^> prevents any output from the commands (such as error messages) being displayed.

 =head2 SCRIPTING USAGE